fabricjs/fabric.js/README.md

 <h3 id="npm-install">Install with npm</h3>

-Note: If you are using Fabric.js in a Node.js script, you must first manually [install Cairo](http://cairographics.org/download/) on your system.
-Cairo is a system library which powers node-canvas, which Fabric.js relies on.
-When the installation is complete, you may need to restart your terminal or command prompt before installing fabric.
+Note: If you are using Fabric.js in a Node.js script, you will depend from [node-canvas](https://github.com/Automattic/node-canvas).`node-canvas` is an html canvas replacement that works on top of native libraries.
+Please follow the instructions located [here](https://github.com/Automattic/node-canvas#compiling) in order to get it up and running.

     $ npm install fabric --save